Quest Diagnostics allowing residents to order COVID-19 antibody tests online

 The test costs $119.
 Orders are not permitted in Alaska, Hawaii, Oklahoma, Arizona or Indiana.

-Action News spoke with several people in Philadelphia who expressed interest in the test..
+6abc spoke with several people in Philadelphia who expressed interest in the test.

 "I want to make sure I'm safe and I want to make sure people around me are safe," said Tyrone Williams of North Philadelphia.